Person resting in a bathtub filled with flower petals, symbolizing recovery and self-care after overcoming the work martyr complex

 Dissension in the Ranks: Assessing Team Conflict at Work

-Dissension in the Ranks: Assessing Team Conflict at Work You can sense it.
+You can sense it.
 Your team is fragmented.
 Maybe you notice edginess in meetings, tight shoulders, and clipped responses.
 Maybe it’s whispered hallway conversations and eye rolls.
 Or maybe someone has come directly to you to share concerns.
-Whatever the signs, one thing is clear: you need to deal with it.…
+Whatever the signs, one thing is clear: you need to deal with it.
+Most managers and executives would rather focus on strategy,…